Only 9 species of snake call our region of Eastern Ontario home.

 9. Eastern Garter Snake: gives birth to live young

-Our expert Tobi Kiesewalter says: “our snakes are a tough bunch”.
-He explains: They survive in spite of challenges of being ‘ectotherms’ in our cold climate, thanks to adaptations and to the proper habitat still being found here.
+Tobi Kiesewalter told an MVFN audience in 2007: “our snakes are a tough bunch.”
+He explained that they survive in spite of challenges of being ‘ectotherms’ in our cold climate, thanks to adaptations and to the proper habitat still being found here.
 Forest edge habitat is critical since to regulate body temperature they need both cooling forest shade and open areas for basking in the sun.
-Especially for the endangered black rat snake, it is critical to not disturb rock piles, rotting stumps or standing dead trees.
+Especially for the at risk Eastern ratsnake, it is critical to avoid disturbing rock piles, rotting stumps or standing dead trees.

 As mentioned, although it is generally rare for snakes, five Eastern Ontario species do not lay eggs

 at all but give birth to live young.
-The live-bearing or ‘gravid’ females can control the temperature
+The live-bearing females can control the temperature

 of developing young by regulating their own temperature.
 As a consequence, however, hazards of